(Updated August 2016)

 E.1 We aim to provide you with a fully satisfactory service and your engagement partner will seek to ensure that this is so.
 If, however you are unable to deal with any difficulty through him and his team please contact one of our other partners.

 E.2 We undertake to look into any complaints carefully and promptly and to do what we can to resolve the position.
-In the event of seeking a dispute resolution then such complaints should be made to one of the following principals in the firm - Malcolm McKinnell, Richard Hayward or Philip Grainger.
+In the event of seeking a dispute resolution then such complaints should be made to one of the following principals in the firm - Malcolm McKinnell, Richard Hayward, Philip Grainger, Andrew Webb or Colin Hamilton.
 If you are still not satisfied you may of course take up matters with our professional body, the Institute of Chartered Accountants in England and Wales.

 F.1 Our fees are computed on the basis of the time spent on your affairs by the partners and staff and on the levels of skill and responsibility involved.
 Direct out of pocket expenses and VAT will be added as appropriate.

 F.2 Where it is necessary for us to perform work outside the responsibilities set out on our website, may we remind you that this will involve additional time being spent on your affairs and will, therefore, involve additional fees, (for example dealing with HMRC enquiries into the tax return).
 Such work will be subject to a separate engagement for which additional fees will be chargeable.
 Whilst we are happy to assist you in any way we can, we feel that you may wish to take particular care to ensure that your work has been correctly completed to a stage where we begin to provide service to you.